AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

    c.
 [Create an OAuth Client](https://docs.accelbyte.io/gaming-services/services/access/authorization/manage-access-control-for-applications/#create-an-iam-client) with confidential client type.
 Keep the `Client ID` and `Client Secret`.

 ## Setup

+To be able to run the sample custom functions, you will need to follow these setup steps.

 1. Create a docker compose `.env` file by copying the content of [.env.template](.env.template) file.